Suzanne Goudzwaard, Psy.D. '12 Doctor of Psychology in Clinical Psychology (Psy.D.)

 Suzanne: Dr. Erik Mansager: Dr. Mansager tirelessly supported my desire to find and establish an international advanced practicum.
 He used his Adlerian contacts to find a just the right supervisor for me in Israel and met with me as many times as I needed in order to problem solve and talk through the steps I needed to take in order to make the endeavor successful.
 His enthusiasm helped to fuel my motivation to overcome the obstacles in my way.

-Dr. Harold Mosak: The fact that Dr. Mosak taught at the Adler School was a major deciding factor in attending the school.
+Dr. Harold Mosak: The fact that Dr. Mosak taught at Adler was a major deciding factor in attending the University.
 I took as many classes as I could from him and always left his classes feeling truly excited about my choice to work towards a career in Adlerian Psychology.